Most future-referring verbs convey more than just future meaning

 (l) The visitors will depart at 7.00 a.m.

-On the other hand, if the subject does have responsibility for a single planned happening, the present simple tense seems more possible: depart in (l).
+On the other hand, if the subject is the planner of a single event, the present simple tense seems more possible: depart in (l).

 Repeated unilateral plans generally seem to have the present simple tense: